dmcginley/project1_yoga_site/README.md

 The hamburger_menu is implemented using the help of this [CSS hamburger menu tutorial](#Credits) linked below.

 For the navigation, the icon & text on the left brings you to the home page.
 The other two are clearly different in yellow to the right of the navbar.
 The page you're on is indicated in white. (when in mobile view this link is hidden as it can not be clicked).
+This give the user a familiar way to navigate the website.

 ![Navigation bar - nav](assets/markdown_images/nav.png "navbar")

-The footer is a simple flexbox container with centered content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens so that they're easier for the user to navigate or click.
+The footer is a simple flexbox container with centered content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens so that they're easier for the user to navigate or click on.

 ![Footer and icons inside](assets/markdown_images/footer.png "footer")

-#### Card section
+##### Card section

 The card section is also often the main part of a website as it is the 'bullet-points' for what the visitor will get/learn.
 In this case, learning points to keep in mind while watching and following along with the videos.
 Each card has a clear white space around it marking out there are only four points for the user to keep in mind.